ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-22_Atlantic.rst

 Australia (Mike L.)
 ------------------------------------
 * Sorting out contractual issues for security analysis.
+* Australia will fund their part of their security proof work from July to end of Sept
+* Review of model approach in mid-July to share concerns/issues with proof work

 Brazil (Mike L.)
 ---------------------------
-* Open Insurance certification in August.
+* Open Insurance (66 orgs) certification in August.
 * Open Banking recertification (approx 200) from Sept. till Dec.
+13.

-13. DCR certification required.
+  * DCR certification required.

 Berlin Group (Daniel)
 --------------------------------